awarelabshq/guards/README.md

 1. Ensure the newly added `newConditionalPath()` function is tested by manual QA testing
 2. Ensure that the latency of `operationFoo` is at max 500ms during stress testing of the release
 3. Ensure that the `PayFlow API` is tested with all payment methods supported by the product in automation testing

-Unlike existing approaches that are tightly coupled with specific automation test frameworks, Aware works across all end to end test approaches including Manual QA, Load testing etc. since it relies purely on trace logs in different environments.
+Since Aware Guards rely on OpenTelemetry Traces / Spans, they are:
+* Tech stack agnostic (works anywhere OTel works)
+* Test approach agnostic (works with Manual QA, Load Testing, Stress Testing, Automation Testing etc.)

-# Guard Functions with `@Guarded`
+## Guard Functions with `@Guarded`

-With Aware Guard Annotations, developers can specify expectations on testing / performance directly via code - making it frictionless to specify guards at individual function level in an intuitive manner, and empowers developers to _“guard their functions”_ from being pushed to production without being properly tested or meeting performance expectations.
+With Aware Guard Annotations (the scope of this Open Source Project), developers can specify expectations on testing / performance directly via code - making it frictionless to specify guards at individual function level in an intuitive manner, and empowers developers to _“guard their functions”_ from being pushed to production without being properly tested or meeting performance expectations.

-## Guard Recipes
+### Guard Recipes

 Say you are a developer writing / updating a function `doComplexThing()`.